SPWilliford/procedural-maze-game/README.md

 ## How it works

 **Maze generation.** Levels are generated with randomized Kruskal's algorithm over a grid of cells, using a union-find (disjoint-set) structure to track connectivity.
-Walls between cells are considered in random order and removed only when the two sides belong to separate sets.
-The result is a uniform spanning tree: every playthrough is unique, every cell is reachable, and there are no isolated regions or loops.
+Each cell starts in its own set.
+Walls are considered in random order: if the cells on either side belong to different sets, the wall is removed and the two sets are merged; if they already share a set, a path between them exists and the wall stays, preventing loops.
+The process ends when every cell belongs to one set.
+The result is a uniform spanning tree — every playthrough is unique, every cell is reachable, and there are no isolated regions.

 **Wall artwork.** Paintings are hung procedurally at runtime.
 Rather than using fixed-size frames, the canvas mesh is generated from each source image's aspect ratio, so tall and wide